-You would need to water Kalanchoe grown in these potting mediums more frequently than plastic pots.
+You must water Kalanchoe grown in these potting mediums more frequently than plastic pots.

-However, ensure that each potting medium you use has enough drainage holes to drain the excess water because Kalanchoes thrive in slightly dry soil.
+However, ensure that each potting medium has enough drainage holes to drain the excess water because Kalanchoes thrive in slightly dry soil.

 6. Humidity Level

 Kalanchoe enjoys relatively high humidity.
 Watering them at regular intervals helps to keep the humidity level up.